gbv/beaconspec/beacon.md

 The source dataset can be identified by the source meta field, which MUST be an URI if given.
 If two link dumps share the same source, it is possible to create a joint link dump with links from both.
+This field can be mapped to RDF as following:

+    :dump void:subjectsTarget ?source .

 ### name